 At various VR expos people approached and asked where they can buy a cardboard

 People liked the cardboard giving away that I held at some events, asked if they could buy

 DK2 lenses were close to Google Cardboard lenses (lenses were checked using the resolution plate test), but the cost was much higher + it had wires and required a set up (main concerns of people I surveyd)

 iPhone and Android people are growing globally, money spent on mobile gaming increased

 The information gathered from several research organizations was positive about cardboard usage and distribution in the end of 2015

-Based on the above findings and observations it was decided to choose mobile VR as an initial platform and select the first product – Cardboard VR Viewer.
+Based on the above findings and observations it was decided to choose mobile VR as an initial platform and select Cardboard VR Viewer as a product.

 Young adults (18-35) that are interested in new technology